Fowerus/drf-soc-net/README.md

 ## **Functionality details**

 Users can
 * Create communities
 * Create posts on his page and community page(If he is an admin or author)
 * Make like
 * Make comments
 * Subscribe or receive subscriptions from other accounts
 * Create chats with one or more accounts
 * Exchange messages in current chat
 * Can add or remove admin(If he admin of any community)
 * Change information about yourself

+Visit /docs/index.md to learn about API functions

 ## **Other**